ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

  TypeConvertorDefinition |
  ConstantDefinition)+
 ```
 Following is an example Ballerina program that shows the form of each construct.
 ```
 package org.example.weather;
-import balaerina.math
+import balarina.math;

 service WeatherService{
     WeatherConnector wc = new WeatherConnector( ... );